 If you’re going to go with flowers (or suggest that someone get them for you!) do your best to find a florist that sources their flowers LOCALLY!

 Until fairly recently I had no idea that flowers came from faraway places like Colombia and Ecuador!
 Those flowers are going to require a lot of traveling – and a lot of fuel to get to you!

 Flowers from a small, local farm are more likely to be grown in a more sustainable way (no harmful fertilizers or pesticides) and be better for the environment.

 My absolute favorite local florist here in the DC area is Little Acre Flowers!!
 If you’re in the area check them out!

 Another one of those traditional Valentine’s Day gifts is, of course, chocolates.
 While it’s not number one on my list I do love a delicious piece of dark chocolate.
 Yummmm!

 Instead of opting for a box of any old chocolate put in a teeny bit of extra effort and look for brands that are sustainably produced.
 This means that the cocoa (used to make chocolate) is grown without the use of harmful fertilizers and pesticides.
 It can also mean the cocoa is grown in a way that conserves water.

 To be sure the chocolate is eco-friendly look for chocolates with the Rainforest Alliance certification.
 This certification ensures that the rainforest hasn’t been cleared to make way for unsustainable plantations.

-I don’t want to be a party pooper about cards but I’m going to! :-0
+I know greeting cards are a traditional Valentine’s Day gift and I don’t want to be a party pooper about them…but I’m going to! 🤪

 I do appreciate them but after you read them they usually end up in the trash (or hopefully the recycle bin!).
 You can only keep so many cards over the years, right?